 Japan Cycling – Part of The Japanese Culture

-Japan is not only the home to some of the biggest automobile manufactures on the planet, it is also be very bicycle friendly country.
-However, Japan’s preferences in bicycles can be slightly different to those in Western nations.
+Japan is not only the home to some of the biggest automobile manufacturers on the planet, but it is also a very bicycle-friendly country.
+However, Japan’s preferences in bicycles can be slightly different from those in Western nations.

 Types of Bicycles in Japan

 The most common type of bicycle in Japan is a simple, one gear bicycle that usually features just a basket or some other accessory.
 This highlights the practical use of the bicycle in Japanese society.
 These simple, yet elegantly designed bicycles cost around US $100.
 More expensive road bicycles or mountain bikes are also available and are becoming more popular.
 Other emerging favorites are foldable bicycles and electric bicycles, which are excellent options for commuting across the busy streets of major Japanese cities.

 Japan Cycling Road Rules

 In Japan, Bicycles are meant to be used mostly on the roads, and not the pavement.
 However, particular areas can be used by both pedestrians and cyclists.
 Keep in mind that some road rules are somewhat different from those in the West, so make sure you pay proper attention to these rules before you go out cycling in public.
 Although the Japanese cities are very populated, parking your bicycle is not usually a problem.
 The reason is that there are usually dedicated parking spaces for bicycles around major shopping centers and public transportation areas.